strixeyecom/strixeyecom.github.io/docs/in-depth_dashboard/domains.md

 ![agent name and agent domains](../assets/images/domains_create.png)

-**Ignored Endpoints** fields allow you to filter requests from that domain.
+**Ignored Paths** fields allow you to filter requests from that domain.
 For example, if you don't want to analyze all requests under ``/statics/`` path, you can add ``/statics/`` paths to ``Ignored Paths`` fields.
 There may be some predefined paths, be careful when creating a domain.

 ## Domain Details